Wages may be classed as an operating expense, but like any good investment, strong staff salaries can deliver healthy returns.

 3. See your people as an asset – not an expense

 It can help to view your employees as appreciating assets of the business.
 Sure, you’ll outlay costs initially but over time your team will bring knowledge, experience and loyalty to their acumen – qualities that will add value to your firm.
-The challenge for business leaders is to stay up to speed with current salaries,so do some research such as using an industry benchmark or Salary Guide.
+The challenge for business leaders is to stay up to speed with current salaries, so do some research such as using an industry benchmark or a salary guide

 Top talent are frequently courted and poached by hiring managers and head-hunters – a process made easier these days with professional job networks such as LinkedIn.
 Even if your top people love what they do, they may have no qualms flitting off to the next best offer if they aren’t being rewarded with a competitive salary.

-Whenever key appointment-holders leave an organisation, project timelines tend to suffer, costing the company additional time and resources to resolve.
+Whenever key appointment-holders leave an organization, project timelines tend to suffer, costing the company additional time and resources to resolve.

 Take advantage of paying a competitive salary